 Several analysts at the time realized that a war in Vietnam was imminent, but only Mr. Armstrong was absolutely confident about how it would end.
 In April 1965, just months after hostilities broke out, the Plain Truth blared this headline: “Why United States Cannot Win Vietnam War!”

-The war lasted another eight years, ending in the shameful evacuation of American officials from the rooftop of the U.S. Embassy in Saigon, South Vietnam.
-It was the longest war in America’s history, and was the nation’s most humiliating defeat.
+The war lasted another eight years, ending in the fall of Saigon, South Vietnam, to Communist forces and the shameful helicopter evacuations of American officials and South Vietnamese, including now-infamous images of scores of people crowding onto the rooftop of the U.S. Embassy.
+The fall of Saigon concluded the longest war in America’s history, and it was the nation’s most humiliating defeat.
 Historian Paul Johnson called it a “collapse of American power.”

-There could have been no more accurate prediction of the years that followed.
+There could have been no more accurate description of what would happen in the years that followed.

-With more conservative leadership during the 1980s, some might argue that America regained some of the pride in its power.
+With more conservative leadership during the 1980s, one might argue that America regained some of the pride in its power.
 President Ronald Reagan sent troops to Grenada in 1983 to stamp out communism from the West Indies.
 In 1986, he bombed Col. Muammar Qadhafi’s military headquarters in Libya in response to a terrorist act.
 These small skirmishes, however, hardly qualify as decisive military victories for the United States.
-(The population of Grenada, after all, is slightly smaller than Fargo, North Dakota.)
+(The population of Grenada is slightly smaller than the city Fargo, North Dakota.)
 If anything, they revealed an increasingly gun-shy America willing to use its military might only in small, relatively risk-free conflicts.

 Consider Lebanon.
 In October 1983, an Islamic terrorist rammed a truck packed with explosives into Marine barracks in Beirut, killing 241 Americans.
 Four months later, President Reagan withdrew all U.S. troops, a move that all but dissolved the Lebanese Christian power structure.

-After that fiasco—which was yet another embarrassing U.S. retreat—the Plain Truth was quick to remind readers of what it had been saying for decades.
+After that fiasco of another embarrassing U.S. retreat, the Plain Truth reminded readers of what it had been saying for decades.
 The November-December 1983 issue included an article titled “Why America Has Won Its Last War.”
 In it, Mr. Armstrong’s book The United States and Britain in Prophecy was quoted: “The United States, even still possessing unmatched power, is afraid—fears—to use it, just as God said.”

 The Gulf War ‘Victory’

+Mr. Armstrong died on Jan.
+16, 1986.
+Operation Desert Storm began on Jan.
+17, 1991.
 If ever there was a conflict that could have proven Mr. Armstrong’s prediction wrong, surely it would have been the Persian Gulf War.
-Even Mr. Armstrong’s own church pointed to this war (several years after he died) as justification to back away from the “America has won its last war” prediction.
-“We were wrong,” wrote Mr. Armstrong’s successor, Joseph Tkach, in a co-worker letter dated March 25, 1991.
+Even the church Mr. Armstrong had led pointed to this war as justification to back away from the “America has won its last war” forecast.
+In a March 25, 1991, letter to church supporters, Mr. Armstrong’s successor stated flatly, “We were wrong.”

-After a short ground invasion, the Bush i administration claimed victory in the war.
-But Trumpet editor in chief Gerald Flurry firmly challenged that assessment.
+After a short ground invasion, the administration of George H. W. Bush claimed victory in the war.
+But Trumpet editor in chief Gerald Flurry challenged that assessment.
 It is true that, until 1991, the world had never witnessed such an awesome display of technologically advanced firepower.
 Yet despite this show of force, the Persian Gulf War was not one “that tested the U.S. will,” he wrote.